-Trash Won't Empty on macOS Ventura?
+Trash Won't Empty on macOS Sonoma?
 Here's the Fix

 Summary: In this article, you will learn how to fix the issue that Mac Trash won't empty.